martinlindhe/feng/TEMPLATE.md

 not(self.Value, 4, 5) = true   returns true if self.Value is neither 4 or 5
 either(self.Value, 4, 5) = false   returns true if self.Value is either 4 or 5
-sevenbitstring(self.Filename) = "chars"  returns string value of input field as 7bit ascii (masking off bit7)
+sevenbitstring(self.Filename) = "chars"  returns string value of input field as 7bit ascii (masking off bit7) bitset(self.Value, 7) = true   returns true if bit 7 of self.Value is set
 ```

 # Data types